drumnickydrum/sequencer/README.md

 ### 3/17/2021

 - Tracked down that ugly repeated events bug. `Tone.Transport.cancel()` was not effectively cancelling all `_scheduledEvents`... well, it was, but randomly it let an event make it out alive.
 So I wrote a hack that follows the `cancel()` call.
 It reads the private `Tone.Transport._scheduledEvents` property, then iterates over the ids and calls `clear()` on them individually.
 Low and behold, the issue has yet to return.
 This is clearly a hack, but unless I (or Tone people) can track down why `cancel()` isn't clearing all ids, it'll have to do.
+- Back to the 'native experience' with a full screen and scrolling menu at the bottom.
+This feels and looks best.
+- Added chevrons to easily tap or scroll to next menu item.

 ### 3/16/2021